-- MELD score of >15 in an adult or a PELD score of >17 in a child (see Table 6.1) - Hepatocellular carcinoma (HCC) that fulfils the University of California, San Francisco (UCSF) criteria - Liver disease that would result in a two-year mortality risk of >50% without liver transplantation - Diuretic-resistant ascites - Recurrent hepatic encephalopathy - Recurrent spontaneous bacterial peritonitis - Recurrent or persistent gastrointestinal haemorrhage - Intractable cholangitis (in primary or secondary sclerosing cholangitis patients) - Hepatopulmonary syndrome - Portopulmonary hypertension - Metabolic syndromes (with severe or life-threatening symptoms) that are curable with liver transplantation (e.g. familial amyloidosis, urea cycle disorders, oxalosis etc.) - Polycystic liver disease with severe or life-threatening symptoms - Intractable itch secondary to cholestatic liver disease - Hepatoblastoma in children.
+- MELD score of >15 in an adult or a PELD score of >17 in a child (see Table 6.1: Calculation of MELD, PELD and HCC MELD scoresa) - Hepatocellular carcinoma (HCC) that fulfils the University of California, San Francisco (UCSF) criteria - Liver disease that would result in a two-year mortality risk of >50% without liver transplantation - Diuretic-resistant ascites - Recurrent hepatic encephalopathy - Recurrent spontaneous bacterial peritonitis - Recurrent or persistent gastrointestinal haemorrhage - Intractable cholangitis (in primary or secondary sclerosing cholangitis patients) - Hepatopulmonary syndrome - Portopulmonary hypertension - Metabolic syndromes (with severe or life-threatening symptoms) that are curable with liver transplantation (e.g. familial amyloidosis, urea cycle disorders, oxalosis etc.) - Polycystic liver disease with severe or life-threatening symptoms - Intractable itch secondary to cholestatic liver disease - Hepatoblastoma in children.